1964 New York Yankees

-The New York Yankees' 1964 season was the 62nd season for the Yankees.
-The team finished with a record of 99-63, winning their 29th pennant, finishing 1 game ahead of the Chicago White Sox.
+The 1964 New York Yankees played the 62nd season in theam history.
+They finished with a record of 99-63, winning their 29th pennant, finishing 1 game ahead of the Chicago White Sox.
 New York was managed by Yogi Berra.
 The Yankees played at Yankee Stadium.
 In the World Series, they were defeated by the St. Louis Cardinals in 7 games.

-The World Series win, achieved in a closely-fought 7-game series, gave the Cardinals a 3-2 edge in overall Series play against the Bronx Bombers, the first time any team had an overall edge against the Yankees since the 1920s.
-As of 2012, the Cardinals remain the only one of the "classic eight" National League teams to hold an edge over the Yankees.
+The World Series win, achieved in a closely-fought seven-game series, gave the Cardinals a 3-2 edge in overall Series play against the Bronx Bombers, the first time any team had an overall edge against the Yankees since the 1920s.
+As of 2015, the Cardinals remain the only one of the "classic eight" National League teams to hold an edge over the Yankees.

-The 1964 season is considered to be the endpoint of the "Old Yankees" dynasty that had begun with the Ruppert-Huston partnership and then continued with the Topping-Webb partnership.
+The 1964 season is considered to be the endpoint of the "Old Yankees" dynasty that had begun with the Jacob Ruppert-Tillinghast L'Hommedieu Huston partnership and then continued with the Dan Topping-Del Webb partnership.
 The Yankees would soon undergo ownership changes and front office turmoil, and would not be a serious factor in the pennant chase again until the early 1970s.